 Rosacea is a chronic inflammation of facial skin characterized by redness, prominent blood vessels, swelling, and/or skin eruptions that look similar to acne.
 Microdermabrasion can be used to decrease the redness associated with rosacea.
 However, if you have been diagnosed with rosacea and are considering microdermabrasion, you should consult a dermatologist or cosmetic surgeon prior to treatment because microdermabrasion can negatively affect active rosacea.

-Who Is Not a Good Candidate for Microdermabrasion?
+Who Is Not a Good Candidate?

 Microdermabrasion is not recommended for people who have deep scars, active keloids, undiagnosed lesions, a recent herpes outbreak, warts on the face, active acne (stages 3 and 4), an auto-immune system disorder, or unstable diabetes.
 Pregnant women should not undergo microdermabrasion.
 Candidates who have had a recent chemical peel or other skin procedure such as collagen injections should wait a two to three weeks before undergoing microdermabrasion.
 Prospective patients should also refrain from waxing or tanning the skin to be treated for a few weeks before microdermabrasion treatment.
 Individuals with deep scars, facial creases, or other moderate-to-severe skin defects should consider a stronger treatment such as a chemical peel, dermabrasion, or laser skin resurfacing.